 Microsoft Teams offers a secure guest access to centralize all workplace conversations and help you get things done faster.
 With guest access, you can easily connect with vendors, clients, contractors and stakeholders by inviting them to files, chats, meetings and the wiki in a Team channel.
 All you need is their email address and they’ll be instantly invited to Teams, whether they’re a Microsoft subscriber or not.

-Managing permissions in Microsoft 365 typically falls into the hands of your IT department, and can become tedious when you constantly need to add or remove collaborators. simplifies user management and security by ensuring the right people are automatically given the right permissions across all M365 apps.
+Managing permissions in Microsoft 365 typically falls into the hands of your IT department, and can become tedious when you constantly need to add or remove collaborators.
+Microsoft 365 Groups simplifies user management and security by ensuring the right people are automatically given the right permissions across all M365 apps.

 Creating a group automatically creates a collection of shared resources, such as an Outlook inbox, Calendar, OneNote, Planner and Document Library.
 You don’t need to manually configure permissions for every person or resource because simply adding members to the group instantly grants them the permissions they need.
 This means fewer delays for them, and less effort for you (and your IT department).

 Microsoft 365 Groups also makes it easy to stay compliant and protect your information.
-As the group owner, you can make it public or private, add or remove members, curate essential content, and either allow or for added security and peace of mind.
+As the group owner, you can make it public or private, add or remove members, curate essential content, and either allow or block guest access from specific organizations for added security and peace of mind.
 Furthermore, you can effortlessly manage the lifecycle of your Microsoft 365 Groups with automated expiration policies that will delete a group after a specified time.

 By default, any Microsoft 365 user within the organization can create and manage groups, but admins always have the final say.